MSCI adds domestic Chinese stocks to global benchmark

-NEW YORK, June 20 U.S. index provider MSCI Inc said on Tuesday it will add domestic Chinese equities to its global emerging markets benchmark index.
+NEW YORK, June 20 (Reuters) - U.S. index provider MSCI Inc said on Tuesday it will add domestic Chinese equities to its global emerging markets benchmark index.

 MSCI decided not to add Argentina to the index and will consult on adding Saudi Arabia.
 Nigeria will remain a frontier market, awaiting further review.